-The ten participating nations will be divided into two groups.
-Each group will contain five countries.
+The nine participating nations will be divided into three groups.
+Each group will contain three countries.

 Each team will see its players play in a pre-determined order.
 The top ranked player in the team will be player one, the second ranked player will be player two and so on.

 All games will be played in the following format:

 In every game the teams are competing for the six points on offer.
 Each player will earn one point for their team by winning their own match, therefore a total of four points will be awarded for individual player wins.
 A drawn match will result in half a point awarded to both players.
 An additional two points will be awarded to the team with the highest aggregate shot difference from across all four matches.